3pillarlabs/core-microservices-template/Readme.md

   1. It will provide Kitematic .It's a Docker UI for docker containers and logs.

 ## Database
-If you want to use your local database then Execute Database script "/sql/Coreservice.sql" :
+If you want to use your local database then Follow below steps:
+   * Update connection string with your database credentials.
+   * Build Solution
+   * Run below command in PackageManagerConsole:
+       * update database
-   * It will create coreservices databse with required tables and sps
+   * It will create coreservices database with required tables with data and sps
-   * Update connection string with your database connections.

 ## NewRelic
 * Case1: If you donot want to use NewRelic then comment below three lines in DockerFile :   ../src/Core.Services/Dockerfile :